ORP Testers

 ORP (Oxidation Reduction Potential testers are used in water treatment applications to check the sanitizing power of the chlorine in the water.
 We offer three great new testers to make measurement easy and accurate:

-The HI98201 is an economical hand held-tester designed for quick and accurate measurements, only $92.
+The HI 98201 is an economical hand held-tester designed for quick and accurate measurements.

-The HI98120 is a combination thermometer and ORP tester for only $106.
+The HI 98120 is a combination thermometer and ORP tester.

-The HI98121 is a combination thermometer, pH and ORP tester for only $99.
+The HI 98121 is a combination thermometer, pH and ORP tester.

 ORP Explained